FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 OVERBANK.OUT

-    When the flow exceeds bankfull discharge and begins to inundate the flood- plain, the channel grid element and time of overbank flood occurrence are written to this file.
+    When the flow exceeds bankfull discharge and begins to inundate the floodplain, the channel grid element and time of overbank flood occurrence are written to this file.

         - Grid element